BMW 8 Series (E31): Transmissions

 The 840Ci (4.0/4.4 L V8) models were equipped with a 5-speed automatic transmission or a 6-speed manual transmission.
 The 850i/850Ci (V12) models each use either a 4-speed automatic transmission or a 6-speed manual transmission, a 5-speed automatic transmission was fitted from mid-1994.
 The high performance 850CSi model only came with a 6-speed manual transmission.

 Prototype models

 830i

 The 830i was a prototype that did not reach production.
 As the potential entry-level model, the 830i was to use the 3-litre V8 with 160 kW from the 530i and 730i, known internally as the M60B30.
 Eighteen cars were produced, thirteen of which had an automatic gearbox fitted.
 The model was dropped in favour of the 840Ci and almost all of the 18 cars were dismantled; one car is in a BMW museum.

 850i Cabrio

 The 8 Series had been planned from the start with a convertible version in mind.
 Although the 850i Cabrio was developed to production readiness, it never went into production.
-At a relatively late date it was decided that this model was unlikely to recover its development cost.
+At a relatively late date it was decided that this model was unlikely to recover the cost of putting it into production.
 A prototype in red resides in the BMW Museum in Munich.
+Although an official convertible variant never entered production, there have been aftermarket companies who have converted small numbers of 8 Series coupés into convertibles.